digidem/mapeo-desktop/docs/offline_tiles.md

 ### Automatic Import

 Mapeo has a built-in tile importer.
 Go to File->Import Offline Map Tiles... and point Mapeo to the tiles you want to use.
-It accepts a `.tar` file or a directory.
+It accepts a directory of tiles organized by `/path/to/my/tiles/{zoom}/{x}/{y}`.
+You can change these paramters when you launch Mapeo desktop in the background imagery layers menu.

 ![import.png](import.png)

+## Background imagery layers menu

+In the Map Editor, press 'b' to open the imagery layers menu.
+Choose 'Custom' from the bottom list.
+If you used automatic import, you can use the default setting.
+You can modify the paramters based upon your setup.

 ### Download the Tile Data